NEXT LIVE DATES

-Another of these great line-ups, which will include De Danann’s first regular singer Dolores Keane, is due to play on July 7th at Traidphicnic, Spiddal.
-The rest of the band is Frankie Gavin, Alec Finn, Aidan Coffey and Colm Murphy.
+Yet another of these great line-ups, which included De Danann’s first regular singer Dolores Keane, performed to adoring fans on July 7th at Traidphicnic, Spiddal.
+The rest of that band was Frankie Gavin, Alec Finn, Aidan Coffey and Colm Murphy.

 And… in addition to a number of solo appearances, Frankie has teemed up with Noel Hill and Brian McGrath, for a number of performances, notably TradFest Birmingham in November 2017 where the photo below was taken.
 Left to right: Noel Hill, Frankie Gavin, and Brian McGrath.

-Frankie Gavin and De Dannan, the line-up which has been in action for most of the last decade, will continue to perform occasionally.
-Left to right in photo: Bernardine Casserly, Barry Brady, Colm O’Caoimh, Dan Bodwell and Frankie Gavin.
+Frankie Gavin and De Dannan, the line-up which has been in action for most of the last decade, may still perform very occasionally.
+Left to right Bernardine Casserly, Barry Brady, Colm O’Caoimh, Dan Bodwell and Frankie Gavin.